By-Laws Of The Department Of Political Science

 IV.
 Departmental Meetings

-- The Department of Political Science shall meet at least once each six weeks during the academic year.
+- The Department of Political Science shall meet at least once each semester during the academic year.
 Meetings shall be called by the department chair.
-A majority of the advisory committee or a majority of the faculty may request that the department chair call a meeting.
+However, if two members of the Advisory Committee or 20% of the faculty request a meeting, the department chair shall call a meeting.

 - Decisions made at department meetings shall be a majority vote of those faculty attending, assuming the presence of a majority quorum, except for those matters reserved for action by tenured members or by faculty members of specified rank.
 C. The Graduate Student Association will nominate two graduate students each year who may attend department meetings as non-voting participants.
 The graduate representatives may not attend department meetings: when graduate student records are being evaluated; when graduate student stipends are being considered; or at the discretion of the department chair.
 D. Minutes of each meeting shall be taken and published to the department within ten days of the date of the meeting by a member of the faculty who will be designated by the chair as department recorder.
 A permanent file of these minutes will be maintained by the department secretary.